If you have any questions about jury service in Vermont, the Jury Administration Office can help you.

 Once you receive a summons, please complete the accompanying questionnaire within 14 days.
 You can fill in the questionnaire online or mail in the paper copy.
 Jury administration will review your answers to the qualifying questions.
 You will receive a postcard in the mail if the court disqualifies you.

 If you are qualified, see your summons for the date you are to appear for jury duty.
 After 5:00 PM the day before your scheduled appearance date, please call the jury phone line on the front page of your summons.
 A recorded message will tell you if you are needed.
-The reporting instructions are also posted below.
+The reporting instructions can be found at the link below.

 By law, the courts will excuse from jury duty anyone with a mental or physical conditions that would keep them from serving as a juror.
 There is not an exemption based on age, but you may request to be excused if you have a hardship that would make it difficult to serve.
 You may also request to be excused or have duty postponed for financial reasons, travel out of state, or because you are providing care for another person.
 If you are able to perform jury duty but have a serious conflict with the service date, you may ask for a postponement to a future date.